SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
 Certainly!
-Here are some events in the USA that have historically taken place on September 9th:
+Here are some notable events in the USA that have happened on September 9th:

-- **1776**: The Continental Congress officially renames the United Colonies to the United States.
+- **1850**: California was admitted as the 31st state of the United States.
-- **1850**: California is admitted as the 31st state of the United States.
+- **1926**: The U.S. National Broadcasting Company (NBC) was formed.
-- **1956**: Elvis Presley appears on The Ed Sullivan Show for the first time, which becomes a significant event in popular culture history.
+- **1956**: Elvis Presley made his first appearance on The Ed Sullivan Show.
-- **1971**: The Attica Prison
+- **1965**: The Department of Housing and Urban Development (HUD) was established as a part of President Lynd
 ### Positive Qoute
 ------
-"Embrace the journey, even the small steps lead to big dreams! 🚀✨"
+"🌟 Believe in yourself and all that you are.
+Know that there is something inside you that is greater than any obstacle. 💪✨"